CynderTech/payments-via-paymongo-for-woo/readme.txt

 3. Payment methods as displayed in checkout page.

 == Changelog ==

+= 1.12.0 =
+*Release Date - May 8, 2023*
+[FEATURE] GCash and GrabPay is now using Payment Intent workflow [FIX] Fix fatal errors
+[CHORE] House cleaning and code maintenance
+[CHORE] Compatibility tests with WC 7.6.1 & WP 6.2

 = 1.11.2 =
 *Release Date - September 28, 2022*